Faisalsaddiqui/live-tracking-of-sims/README.md

 • Export Data: Save Sims' data as reports for future reference.

 Contributing:
 We welcome contributions!
-If you'd like to help improve this project, follow these steps:
+If you'd like to help improve this project.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.